ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 - **File type**: `L1 Single Look Complex (SLC)`
 - **Beam Mode**: `IW`
 - **Polarization**: Select both `VV+VH` and `VV` (HH ARIA S1 GUNW products are not supported)
+   - Note that only the VV polarization will be processed, but this will include SLCs acquired in both dual-pol and single-pol modes in the search results
 - **Direction**: match the orbit direction of the [ARIA Frame ID reference geojson](#aria-frame-id-maps) used to select the desired ARIA Frame (or reference the `dir` attribute from the ARIA Frame ID geojson file)
 - **Path Start** / **Path End**: path of the desired ARIA Frame (`path` attribute from the ARIA Frame ID geojson file)